 Filmmaker Tom McCarthy (Spotlight) helms Timmy Failure, a movie based on a children's book series about an 11-year-old boy who plays detective with his imaginary polar bear friend.

 Also known to be in the pipeline are a Hocus Pocus sequel and planned reboots of Fox properties Home Alone, Night at the Museum, Diary of a Wimpy Kid, and Cheaper by the Dozen.

 Josh Zyber has written about TV, movies, and home theater for the past two decades.
 Most recently, he spent more than nine years managing a daily blog at High-Def Digest.

-TOPICS: Disney+, Hulu, Netflix, Diary of a Future President, Disney Family Sundays, Encore!, The Falcon and the Winter Soldier, Forky Asks a Question, High School Musical: The Musical: The Series, Hocus Pocus, The Legend of the Three Caballeros, Loki, Marvel's 616, Marvel's Hero Project, Monsters at Work, Pixar in Real Life, Pixar SparkShorts, Rogue One, The Simpsons, Star Wars: The Clone Wars, Star Wars: The Mandalorian, Timmy Failure, WandaVision, The World According to Jeff Goldblum, ESPN+, Marvel, Marvel Cinematic Universe
+TOPICS: Disney+, Hulu, Netflix, Diary of a Future President, Disney Family Sundays, Encore!, The Falcon and the Winter Soldier, Forky Asks a Question, High School Musical: The Musical: The Series, Hocus Pocus, The Legend of the Three Caballeros, Loki, Marvel's 616, Marvel's Hero Project, Monsters at Work, Pixar in Real Life, Pixar SparkShorts, The Simpsons, Star Wars: Cassian Andor, Star Wars: The Clone Wars, Star Wars: The Mandalorian, Timmy Failure, WandaVision, The World According to Jeff Goldblum, ESPN+, Marvel, Marvel Cinematic Universe